 Your Extraordinary Murray River Adventure Awaits

-The Murray River is Australia’s longest river, winding over 1,500 miles through the heart of the continent.
-A Murray River cruise is a journey into the soul of the Australian landscape — where dramatic limestone cliffs rise above glassy waters, flocks of cockatoos fill the sky, and paddlesteamers evoke the romance of a bygone era.
-With mild temperatures ranging from 60–85°F depending on the season, the Murray invites you to slow down, breathe deeply, and immerse yourself in one of the world’s most unique river experiences.
+The Murray River is Australia’s longest river, winding nearly 1,600 miles through the heart of the continent.
+A Murray River cruise is a journey into the soul of the Australian landscape – where dramatic limestone cliffs rise above glassy waters, flocks of cockatoos fill the sky, and paddle steamers evoke the romance of a bygone era.
+With pleasant temperatures that vary by season (the most popular spring and autumn cruising months range from 55–75°F / 13–24°C), the Murray invites you to slow down, breathe deeply, and immerse yourself in one of the world’s most unique river experiences.

 Dramatic Landscapes